ZhenYap8/Air-Traffic-Management/README.md

 ---

 ## Overview
-This section of the coursework focuses on the design and implementation of a Neural Network–based regression model for predicting aircraft taxi time within an Air Traffic Management (ATM) context.
-Emphasis is placed on the neural network architecture, training process, and performance evaluation, using dimensionality-reduced inputs to assess the effectiveness of supervised learning for taxi time prediction.
+This section of the coursework specifically focuses on the application of Neural Networks for aircraft taxi time prediction within an Air Traffic Management (ATM) context.
+While other sections of the project address data preparation, dimensionality reduction using PCA, and comparisons with alternative models, this contribution concentrates on the design, training, and evaluation of a Neural Network–based regression model, with emphasis on network architecture, learning process, and predictive performance.

 ---